Accreditation Number: 10/C/C3/DT.05.00/2025

 Focus and Scope

-Majalah Biomorfologi (Biomorphology Journal-MBIOMJ) aims to publish scientific papers with open-access policy, which focuses on the variation and modulation of basic and functional biomorphology.
+Majalah Biomorfologi (Biomorphology Journal - MBIOMJ) aims to publish scientific papers with an open-access policy that focus on the variation and modulation of basic and functional biomorphology in humans.

 The scope of this journal includes anatomy, histology, and bioanthropology.
-Manuscript contains analysis at the levels of biomolecular, cellular, tissue, organs and body system are welcomed.
-We also welcome study based on animal model related with disease and/ or abnormality occur in humans.
+The manuscript contains analysis at the levels of biomolecular, cellular, tissue, organ, and body systems.
+We also welcome studies based on animal models related to disease and/or abnormalities that occur in humans.

 Section Policies